spryker-sdk/sync-api/README.md

 The `vendor/bin/syncapi schema:openapi:validate` validates an OpenAPI file.

 ## Create code from an existing OpenAPI

 The `vendor/bin/syncapi code:openapi:generate` reads an existing OpenAPI file and creates code out of it.

+## Update an OpenApi file with provided OpenApi schema

+The `vendor/bin/syncapi code:openapi:update` updates an existing (or creates new if file doesn't exist) OpenAPI file with provided via CLI OpenAPI shcema converted to JSON.